Stanford

 Class Topics (tentative) Assignment (assignments are due the week following, but you are encouraged to skim the unit ahead of time)

 3 Computer Mediated Communication Read Unit 3.
-Homework -- Visit a discussion board or chat room at www.eslcafe.com or www.englishbaby.com, or a similar site where language learners congregate.
-Try participating in a chat and/or making a posting to one of the discussion board topics.
-Examine the language the learners are producing and reflect on your experience, including an assessment of how you think chat or discussion at these sites could be integrated into a class you were teaching.
+Visit a discussion board or chat room at www.englishbaby.com, or http://ell.stackexchange.com or a similar site where language learners congregate.
+(Alternatively, you can try one for teachers here: https://www.eslbase.com/forum/) Try participating in a chat and/or making a posting to one of the discussion board topics: if you feel uncomfortable doing so, you may also just report on what you noticed there).
+Examine the language that the learners are producing and reflect on your experience, including an assessment of how you think chat or discussion at such sites could be integrated into a class you were teaching.

-4 CALL and Language Skills Read Unit 4.
-Homework -- Select one skill area that particularly interests you.
-After reviewing some or all of the sources mentioned on the course site, find at least two other web sources on your own and come ready to share them with the class next week.
-Also, if you are taking the course for credit, you should start working on your final project soon--see below for details.
+4 CALL and Language Skills; Read Unit 4.
+Select one skill area that particularly interests you.
+After reviewing some of the sources mentioned in the unit, find one or more other web sources on your own and review them for their potential to integrate into or supplement your class activities.
+Come prepared to talk briefly about your final project plans.

-7 CALL Teacher Education, Learner Training, and Professional Development Read Unit 7.
+7 CALL Teacher Education, Professional Development, and Learner Training Read Unit 7.
+Prepare your final presentations (if you're doing them).

 CALL Project Assignment